 Optimal Information Flow

 Starting with information flow, it is about how information is presented to users.
 Now let’s take an example of two interfaces, one with a cluttered design and disarrayed elements, and another with a neat design and logically placed elements.
 Who do you think will users respond to more easily?
-Definitely, a neat design with logically-arranged elements will be easier to respond to as they can quickly scan and understand it.
+A neat design with logically arranged elements will be easier to respond to as they can quickly scan and understand it.

 This is the optimal flow of information.
 It advises designers to create interfaces that present information in a way that maximizes users’ understanding and ability to make decisions.
-When you present information in an optimal way, users can easily process and comprehend it which will allow them to make decisions rather quickly.
+When you optimally present information, users can easily process and comprehend it which will allow them to make decisions rather quickly.
 Designers can leverage optimal information flow in behavioral design by using plenty of white space, placing visual content logically, and creating clear and concise messages.

 Often designers are tasked to create designs to present complex information.
 It can be hard to convey the message with plain text.
 For example, an infographic is more engaging than a piece of text to explain a complex phenomenon.
-Hence, you can leverage non-text communication like texture, size, color, motion, pattern, etc, which can be more effective to convey complex content intuitively.
+Hence, you can leverage non-text communication like texture, size, color, motion, pattern, etc, which can be more effective in conveying complex content intuitively.

-People’s brains rely on visual content to process information faster than doing it with textual information.
-Designers can utilize ambient communication in behavioral design to make interfaces that are visually appealing to users and present complex information in a simple way.
+People’s brains rely on visual content to process information faster than they do with textual information.
+Designers can utilize ambient communication in behavioral design to make interfaces that are visually appealing to users and only present complex information.
 It will help in quick and precise decision-making triggering the desired action.

 With fierce competition among businesses, every organization strives to gain an advantage over others in one or the other way.
 However, influencing the decision of their target audience is not a piece of cake as every individual has their own needs.
 Behavioral design patterns can allow organizations to craft experiences that are unique and match the expectations of users that will evoke their interest resulting in improved user engagement.

 Designers leverage behavioral design principles to intervene in how people think and behave.
-It is a tool to influence their decisions positively by encouraging them to take decisions that is in favor of an organization.
+It is a tool to influence their decisions positively by encouraging them to make decisions that are in favor of an organization.
 It is based on psychological and empirical ways to understand how people make decisions and provides tools to influence those decisions.